willstepp/writings/hunger/hunger-notes.md

+how does this scene move the story along? mika is unable to resume his normal life, because of the words

+what is the conflict?
+he cannot perform in the game like he used to, which represents the larger problem of not being able to do the things he used to enjoy

+who/what are the antagonists?
+mohe, an unintelligent but athletic boy, proud of his skills. also, the village elders, who abandon him

+how is it resolved?
+he speaks with his mother who tells him to find balance

 As he lay under the skies he thought about things.
 Funny things like why the sky was the sky and the earth was the earth.
 Why were they separate?